 Past four leaf knuckles, the laterals will again start making male flowers so leave at least two more.
 As you prune the laterals, the bottle squash will branch out even more, creating more laterals.
 You can use the same principle to prune the laterals and they too will help you keep the male-female ratio.
 Pruning too much can make your bottle gourd vine produce too many female flowers and no pollen for them.

 You should also prune the first bottle gourd fruits that grow on each knuckle to foster more fruits.
-In Japan, some bottle gourd growers can produce up to a 1,000 fruits on one vine using that trick.
+In Japan, some bottle gourd growers can produce up to 1,000 fruits on one vine using that trick.

 To cure a bottle squash, you will need two weeks of time, a bucket, and some water.
 Cut the hole in the top, measuring some 2–3 inches in diameter, and remove as much pulp and seeds as you can.
-Put the gourd in the bucket of water so it is completely under the water and let it sit in the sun for two or three days.
+Put the gourd in the bucket of tap water so it is completely under the water and let it sit in the sun for two or three days.
 Remove whatever softened pulp you can, put the gourd back in the bucket and again submerge it.

 After two weeks of this method, you will be able to pull out almost all pulp and the skin will come off too.
 The gourd itself will have no noticeable odor.
 Put the gourd in a south-facing window for a few days or use our other drying ideas and it will become completely dry.
 Don’t throw away the lid from the hole you cut at the start, since it will still fit the gourd.